-Taken from a session at the recent ASCL National conference at the ICC in Birmingham, in this post I attempt to identify the golden thread that runs throughout ‘connected leadership’, the theme of the conference.
+Taken from a session at the 2019 ASCL National conference at the ICC in Birmingham, in this post I attempt to identify the golden thread that runs throughout ‘connected leadership’, the theme of the conference.

 Much has been written about how crucial the first 100 days are for a leader in a new organisation.
 The temptation is to assume that if you haven’t made your mark by then, chances are you’ve blown it.

 I am writing this in an Apple conference room in Cupertino, California as I await a transfer to San Jose airport.
 The past four days have been exhilarating to say the least.
 I’d even be so bold as to say it’s been the best PLD experience I’ve ever had.

 It can’t have escaped your notice that earlier this week it was World Storytelling Day.
 As a leader, the only story you need to be telling is the one about you – who you are, what you stand for and why your school is the best party in town.